Join your Dem. Committee

 Running for Committee

 Committee members run for office every 4 years.
-The next election will be in May 2022 on Primary Election Day.
-Candidates will be elected to the Democratic Party as Ward Leaders on that day in May; they do not run again in the General Election in November.
+The next election will be in 2026 on Primary Election Day.
+Candidates will be elected to the Democratic Party as Ward leaders on that day in May; they do not run again in the General Election in November.

 Where’s the 14th Ward?
 Here’s a map.
 You can see where committee seats are.
 There are two seats per voting district in the ward: one man and one woman.
-That’s how it’s done so far.
+(The Allegheny County Democratic Committee is actively working to update their bylaws)

-Here is a link to a booklet authored by the Committee of 70 in Philadelphia which gives the best, most detailed information about running for Democratic Committee (although you need to ignore the local references to Philly).
+Here is a booklet authored by the Committee of 70 in Philadelphia which gives detailed information about running for Democratic Committee (although you need to ignore the local references to Philadelphia).

 Summary of the Process (read the booklet for necessary details)